bump-sh/docs/src/_guides/openapi/specification/v3.2/understanding-structure/parameters.md

 > Path parameters have to be marked as `required: true` because they're in the path, and if its missing it would break especially if the variable was between two other segments, e.g: `/bookings/{bookingId}/payment` would become `/bookings//payment` if the value was empty and that's going to be confusing.
 {: .warning }

-OpenAPI v3.1 is very particular about allowed characters:
+OpenAPIis very particular about allowed characters:

 > The value for these path parameters MUST NOT contain any unescaped "generic syntax" characters described by RFC3986: forward slashes (/), question marks (?), or hashes (#).